 It’s very difficult to interface with old equipment like fans and heaters, using modern protocols and technologies.
 Even if you somehow manage to do it (after adding an extra integration layer), the performance is often compromised.
 Deciding whether you will replace old equipment or somehow integrate with it, is tricky (especially when you are on a budget).

 Old buildings always come with a lot of surprises.
 We often discover that parts of the appliances, pipes, valves, or software are not functioning as expected.
 Remedies sometimes require on-site visits and more expenses.

 The process of retrofitting:

 There is no generic retrofit that can be applied to any building.
 Some buildings require a massive hardware overhaul, while others just require some finetuning.
-For the sake of this article, I will share ClevAir’s approach to a modern retrofit:
+For the sake of this article, I will share how ClevAir’s building automation software retrofit buildings: